-When you breathe normally, air makes its way to your lungs by passing through your throat.
-This air travels past a few areas before it reaches your lungs including your:
+When you breathe normally, air makes its way to your lungs by passing through your mouth, over your tongue, and past your soft palate, uvula, and tonsils.

 Sleep apnea is a common disorder where you have at least one pause in breathing or have shallow breathing as you sleep.
 These pauses can last anywhere from a few seconds to minutes.
 They happen as many as 30 times or more each hour, reports the National Heart, Lung, and Blood Institute.
 It’s estimated that over 12 million Americans of all ages suffer from apnea, according to the University of Washington in Seattle.

 Recent research on sleep apnea, particularly obstructive sleep apnea (OSA) has revealed some shocking findings regarding sleep and a man's libido.
 It turns out, there's a relationship between low testosterone and sleep apnea.
 Men who don't get enough sleep, have fragmented sleep, or have obstructive sleep apnea, tend to have low-T levels, according to a study in the Journal of the American Medical Association (JAMA).

 Testosterone is a hormone that your body produces.
 When you have low testosterone (low-T), it means your body isn't producing enough of this hormone.
 Although both men and women produce testosterone, men produce it through their testicles.
 This T-hormone affects the sexual development and appearance in men.
 It stimulates the production of sperm and his sex drive.
 It also contributes to building muscle and bone mass.